dotnet/AspNetCore.Docs/aspnetcore/client-side/spa-services.md

 * [Hot Module Replacement](#hot-module-replacement)
 * [Routing helpers](#routing-helpers)

 Collectively, these infrastructure components enhance both the development workflow and the runtime experience.
-The components can be adopted in an  <!-- need a simple term here - piecemeal?? --> à la carte fashion.
+The components can be adopted individually.

 <a name="spa-services-prereqs"></a>

 ## Prerequisites for using SpaServices

 To work with SpaServices, install the following:
-1. [Node.js](https://nodejs.org/) (version 6 or later) with npm
+* [Node.js](https://nodejs.org/) (version 6 or later) with npm
-    * To verify these component are installed and can be found, run the following from the command line:
+    * To verify these components are installed and can be found, run the following from the command line:

     ```console
     node -v && npm -v